bamason2/ttc066-module/docs/notes/Section_7.md

 <img src="figures/3dof_model.png" width=400>

-*Figure 4: Simple 3 degree of freedom model of the drivetrain*
+*Figure 4: Simple three degree of freedom model of the drivetrain*

 There is also a third mode; rigid-body rotation of the entire drivetrain.
 Each mode has its own natural frequency: typically 4 – 12 Hz for *shuffle* and 40 – 80 Hz for *rattle*.